LOC: Kargil: Plot

 The first assault was carried out by the 1/11 GR advance platoon, led by Lt.
 Pandey, who first captured Yaldar village and linked up with a beleaguered and severely mauled company from the 3rd battalion, Punjab Regiment (3 Punjab).
 JCOs from 3 Punjab reveal that earlier patrols from 3 Punjab and 16 Grenadiers had gone missing in the Kukarthang sector.
 Lt.
 Pandey's platoon followed the patrol paths and launched an attack on Kukarthang post, a very heavily defended enemy position supported by mortar units and artillery batteries on the Pakistani side of the LoC.
 The Gorkhas captured Kukarthang after taking 9 casualties.
 It is later revealed that the size of the infiltration was much larger than previously thought.
 Indian Army planners believe that approximately 3,000 members of the Pakistan Army's Northern Light Infantry were involved.

 The second battle was at the strategic Tololing mountain, which sits astride National Highway 1D, the main supply route for the entire northern Kashmir sector, including Siachen and Leh.
 18 Grenadiers linked up with the severely beaten 16 Grenadiers and got the first-hand knowledge of the situation.
 A company from 18 Grenadiers, led by Maj.
 Adhikari, attacks Tololing.
 The company is held up midway due to heavy fog; it waits for clear weather.
 Intense enemy shelling occurs while the men are resting, causing panic and casualties.
 They try to move up the mountain but are pushed down by heavy small arms fire from intruders who are well entrenched atop the feature.
 Subsequent attacks from the Indians are stifled by stiff resistance, and in the absence of artillery support, Maj.
 Adhikari and Lt.
-Col. Vishwanathan are killed.
+Col. Vishwanathan get killed.
 18 Grenadiers make a total of 4 attempts to recapture Tololing but are repeatedly beaten back.

 Meanwhile, a unit from 17 Jat led by Maj.
 Deepak Rampal captures a Pakistani mortar position.
 They subsequently liberate an important peak, but suffer casualties.
 Col. Bawa tasks them to capture Pt.
 4850.

 18 Grenadiers are relieved by the 2nd battalion, Rajputana Rifles (2 Raj Rif), commanded by Col. Ravindranath, which moves in with an artillery battery of 110 mm field artillery and acclimatized troops.
 They launch a multi-pronged attack with artillery support which ends in success but at a heavy cost, with Capt.
 Vijayant Thapar, Maj.
-Padmapani Acharya and Maj.
-Vivek Gupta was killed.
+Padmapani Acharya, Maj.
+Vivek Gupta and Captain Nemo killed.
 All this happens while 13 JAK Rif stands by in case 2 Raj Rif fails.
 Meanwhile, the Indian Air Force launches combat sorties (Operation Safed Sagar) and bombs enemy positions.